When your body gets flooded with powerful panic attack symptoms, it's no wonder that you fear that a terrible calamity is about to overwhelm you.

 However, I think most people with panic will get a lot of benefit from working with their breathing in the manner I describe.

 If you experience recurrent panic attacks, you have a problem similar to the problem of an overprotective watchdog.
 A dog that barks at burglars is a good helper.
 A dog that barks at kids running across your lawn, and squirrels as well, that's too much of a good thing.
-That dog needs training, to distinguish the burglars from the kids.
-You, too, need retraining, because your brain is inadvertently sending you a signal of danger when there isn't any, and that's what leads to the panic symptoms.
+There's nothing wrong with the dog.
+The dog just needs training, to distinguish the burglars from the kids.
+If you have panic attacks, it doesn't mean there's anything wrong with your body.
+It means that you, too, need retraining, because your brain is inadvertently sending you a signal of danger when there isn't any, and that's what leads to the panic symptoms.